-Joe’s Place Youth Centre has closed its cenre to the public and has cancelled programs until further notice.
+Joe’s Place Youth Centre has closed its centre to the public and is only offering online programs until further notice.

 Sports and Recreation

-All gyms and fitness centres are closed by mandate of the provincial government, as part of the state of emergency declaration on Mar.
-18.
+Gyms and fitness centres are closed by mandate of the provincial government, and will reopen as part of Phase Three of the Re-Open Saskatchewan Plan on June 8.

-The Western Hockey League has suspended the remainder of the 2019-20 season indefinitely.
+The Western Hockey League has cancelled the remainder of the 2019-20 season.

 The Saskatchewan Midget AAA Hockey League has been cancelled.